DiegoZamora33/FinalPWA/LAB.md

 - ***Delete User:***  The user with permission for this role should be able to delete a User.

 **Change password:** If the user to authenticate is a new user who still has his temporary password, he must be redirected to a form where he can set a new password).
-All users should have a section where they can see their personal data, and be able to change their password.
+All users should have a section where they can see their personal data, and be able to change their email and password.